Question

 Tempo token deprecated

-If Tempo is being used for time registration, it may be possible that the Tempo token has been deprecated.
-When a Tempo token is deprecated, any time registered in Tempo will not sync to Forecast.
-For more information on using Tempo Timesheets, see Configuring and managing Tempo Timesheets tokens under Additional JIRA sync settings in Syncing JIRA projects to Forecast projects and How to sync time registrations from Tempo to Forecast.
+For more information on using Tempo Timesheets, see Configuring and managing Tempo Timesheets tokens in Syncing JIRA projects to Forecast projects and How to sync time registrations from Tempo to Forecast.

 Project stage